cainhill/cainhill.github.io/hobby.md

 ## 🌱 Beyond Work

 This part of the site is where I collect and share the things I do outside of my professional world.
-It’s a mix of creative projects, experiments, and reflections that don’t need to fit neatly into my career story.
+It’s a mix of creative projects, experiments, and reflections.

 <br />

 ## 🎨 Creative Outlets

+I enjoy giving training
 I enjoy exploring **digital art**, building small **apps and templates**, and even co-founding projects like **Next Level**.
 These are places where I get to experiment and create without pressure.

 <br />